-Projects should be primarily intended for general public audiences, and the project budget and activities should reflect this focus.
+Projects should be geared mainly for public audiences, and the project budget and activities should reflect this focus on producing programs for general public audiences.
 However, an Implementation project can include resources that help students and teachers explore the humanities content and themes central to the project.
 Such resources might include classroom-specific hands-on activities, lesson plans, scholarly essays, maps, and/or timelines.
 Projects intended primarily for students in formal learning environments are not allowed in this program.